llefranc/42_cub3D/README.md

 - The second one is '--save' if you want to save as a BMP file the first rendered image with raycasting.

-The program will then parses the config file, initiates several structures with player's informations and loads textures / sprites.
+The program will then parse the config file, initiate several structures with player's informations and load textures / sprites.
 Then it will refresh continually the screen thanks to a raycasting algorithm, creating a different image each time the player is moving / rotating / shooting...